theorod93/multiView_manifoldLearning/README.md

 The applicability of multi-SNE is illustrated by its implementation in the newly developed and challenging multi-omics single-cell data.
 The aim is to visualise and identify cell heterogeneity and cell types in biological tissues relevant to health and disease.
 In this application, multi-SNE provides an improved performance over single-view manifold learning approaches and a promising solution for unified clustering of multi-omics single-cell data.

 ## Functions
-This folder contains the functions for the single-view and multi-view manifold learning algorithms that have been used in the aforementioned manuscript.
+This directory contains the functions for the single-view and multi-view manifold learning algorithms that have been used in the aforementioned manuscript.
 The functions are separated by the original single-view solutions from which their multi-view extensions have been based.

 - **SNE.py**: SNE-based
   - t-SNE